iiab/iiab/roles/maps/README.md

 sudo ./runrole maps --reinstall
 ```

-Once this completes, the Download and Delete buttons should be gone (for anybody who reloads http://box/maps or http://10.10.10.10/maps).
+Once that completes, the Download and Delete buttons should be gone (for anybody who reloads http://box/maps or http://10.10.10.10/maps).

 ## Testing